Achilles tendon pain

 Physiotherapy

-You may experience some discomfort whilst performing some of the exercises and this may persist for some time after finishing them.
+You may experience some discomfort whilst performing exercises during your treatment, and this may persist for some time after finishing them.
 How much and how long the pain lasts for is something you will discuss with your physiotherapist, but usually if the pain and the length of the time the pain lasts for is acceptable to you, then it’s fine.
-The pain you may experience after the exercises does not mean you are damaging anything.

 Early strengthening exercises

-Below are some early strengthening exercises you can start as soon you feel able.
-You may experience some discomfort whilst performing some of the exercises and this may persist for some time after finishing them.
+You may experience some discomfort whilst performing the exercises and this may persist for some time after finishing them.
 How much and how long the pain lasts for is something you will discuss with your physiotherapist, but usually if the pain and the length of the time the pain lasts for is acceptable to you, then it’s fine.

 The pain you may experience after the exercises does not mean you are damaging anything.
 You can progress yourself gradually through the exercises as your pain, technique and swelling allows.
-This means if you have good technique, and you don’t experience any severe reactions like unacceptable pain and swelling after the exercises then you can progress yourself onto the next video.
+This means if you have good technique, and you don’t experience any severe reactions like unacceptable pain and swelling after the exercises, then you can progress yourself onto the next video.

 Return to impact and running

-Below are some exercise videos which will help you to strengthen and increase power in your calf through jumping and hopping drills.
 This will form part of the later stages of your rehabilitation.
-These exercises will help you return to sport as it is important to get your calf muscle and tendon used to the individual demands of your chosen activites.
-If you are unsure if you are ready to start these exercises or return to sport, you can discuss this with your physiotherapist.
+These exercises will help you return to sport, as it is important to get your calf muscle and tendon used to the demands of your chosen activities.